 - Does continuing employment equal sufficient consideration?– Yes.

 - Statute of Limitations for breach of contract: 6 years.

 Wisconsin law provides a specific statute that governs non-compete agreements.
 While non-compete agreements are permitted, their terms are regulated under Wisconsin Statutes section 103.465 (2018).

 The statute provides that a non-compete agreement “within a specified territory and during a specified time is lawful and enforceable only if the restrictions imposed are reasonably necessary for the protection of the employer or principal.

 Any covenant described in this section imposing an unreasonable restraint is illegal, void, and unenforceable even as to any part of the covenant or performance that would be a reasonable restraint.”

 The Wisconsin statute clearly provides that any non-compete agreement must contain a time limitation to be valid.

-The implication of the Wisconsin statute is that if any part of the non-compete agreement is found to be unreasonable, the entire agreement is unenforceable and void, even if some other provisions would be considered reasonable.
-This rule prevents Wisconsin courts from modifying non-compete agreements at trial in order to make them enforceable, under some variation of the “blue pencil” doctrine.
+The Wisconsin statute implies that if any part of the non-compete agreement is unreasonable, the entire agreement is unenforceable and void, even if some other provisions would be considered reasonable.
+This rule prevents Wisconsin courts from modifying non-compete agreements at trial to make them enforceable under some variation of the “blue pencil” doctrine.

 This Wisconsin non-compete agreement template will let you draft an up-to-date agreement for your business simply and inexpensively, downloadable in PDF and Word format: